Getting them to the Negotiation Table

 Valuable advice for every negotiator on how to get a reluctant counterpart to negotiate.

-We have a vision that's going to set the world on fire and make us appear like a hero, if we can pull it off.
-What if the other fellow doesn't want to come to the table?
-What happens if we do get them there, greet them with smiles and extended hand, and they respond with grim faces, their eyes veiled and shadowed with deep suspicion?
-It's going to be long day isn't it?
+We have a vision that’s going to set the world on fire and make us appear like a hero, if we can pull it off.
+What if the other negotiator doesn’t want to come to the table?
+What happens if we do get them there, greet them with smiles and extended hand, and they respond with grim faces shadowed with deep suspicion?

 Getting them there is half the battle

 The proposals we want to put forth will mean squat, if the other side isn’t interested in joining the party.
 There could be a number of reasons for this attitude.
 They may simply be satisfied with how things stand and see no reason to rock the boat.
 Our organisation could be seen as ‘small potatoes‘, having no relevance to their plans.They could have any number of excuses, such as bad timing, or budget issues, that might act as roadblocks before we can even get out of the starting gate.

 In an article in the Harvard Business review, two prominent writers in the field of negotiation, Judith Williams and Deborah Kolb, have described what we need to overcome to get out counterparts to the table, as follows;

 ‘Such resistance is a natural part of the informal negotiation process.
 A concern will generally be accorded a fair hearing when someone believes two things: the other party has something desirable, and one’s own objectives will not be met without giving something in return.
 Willingness to negotiate is therefore, a confession of mutual need.‘